skarkhanis95/ditiss-devops-course/docs/phase-0/01_overview.md

 **Kanban** suits ongoing ops (tickets, incidents, enhancements).
 You’ll use Kanban columns (To Do → In Progress → Review → Done) with **WIP limits** to prevent overload while doing labs and hardening.

-In DevOps culture, **ChatOps** (tooling + conversation) turns Slack into the central nervous system: GitHub PRs, Jenkins builds, monitoring alerts, and Taiga updates surface in channels so decision‑making is transparent and fast. **Taiga** anchors planning and tracking: epics for phases (Infra, Cloud, DevOps, CI/CD, Security/HA), stories for sessions, and tasks for lab steps.
-Your **Definition of Done** ensures quality (docs/screenshots/automation checked in, peer review done, Taiga story moved to Done, Slack summary posted).
+In DevOps culture, **ChatOps** (tooling + conversation) turns Slack into the central nervous system: GitHub PRs, Jenkins builds, monitoring alerts, and Jira updates surface in channels so decision‑making is transparent and fast. **Jira** anchors planning and tracking: epics for phases (Infra, Cloud, DevOps, CI/CD, Security/HA), stories for sessions, and tasks for lab steps.
+Your **Definition of Done** ensures quality (docs/screenshots/automation checked in, peer review done, Jira story moved to Done, Slack summary posted).

 Key benefits you’ll feel immediately:
 - **Visibility**: everyone sees who’s doing what, what’s blocked, and what’s next.
-- **Traceability**: each lab deliverable ties to a Taiga story and a GitHub PR.
+- **Traceability**: each lab deliverable ties to a Jira story and a GitHub PR.
 - **Incremental progress**: you’ll produce checkpoints that layer into the final demo.

 ---